by Paul C. Zikopoulos

 About the Author

-IBM, DB2, DB2 Universal Database, MQSeries, Rational, and WebSphere are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
+IBM, Clear Case, DB2, DB2 Universal Database, Rational, and z/OS are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.

 UNIX is a registered trademark of The Open Group in the United States and other countries.